-HEZA (place of beauty in the Rwandese Language) founded in 2015 by Heza Higiro a designer based in Hoxton, London U.K.
+HEZA Sustainable Lifestyle Brand founded in 2015 by Heza Higiro a designer based in Hoxton, London U.K.

-Creating slow fashion with a passion for print, colour, and texture whilst maintaining a minimal aesthetic that is timeless.
+Sustainable fashion brand with a passion for print, colour, and texture whilst maintaining a minimal aesthetic that is timeless.
 The raw materials used are environmentally friendly and produced using sustainable processes.
 We ensure fair pay and working conditions are maintained by our suppliers

 The clothing industry contributes greatly to carbon emissions and global warming on the environment due to the long and varied supply chains of production, raw material extraction, textile manufacture, clothing construction, shipping, retail, use and ultimately disposal of the garment.
 My little effort to make this planet a place of beauty is challenging and not enough but we strive for it and are excited about the future